Sept. 2015 - Present PhD Student, English and Comparative Literature, Columbia University

 - Computational analysis of the critical history of George Eliot’s novel Middlemarch.

-- A collaboration with Milan Terlunen, Sierra Eckert, and other members of Columbia University’s Graph for Experimental Methods in the Humanities
+- A collaboration with Milan Terlunen, Sierra Eckert, and other members of Columbia University’s Group for Experimental Methods in the Humanities

 - Tool published to PyPi, Sept.
 2016.